bh247484/word-game/README.md

 # How to spin up locally
 1. Have local Docker installation.
-2. Run `make vite-dev` in the root directory to start the React app at `http://localhost:5173/`.
+2. Run `make psql-up` in the root directory to start the postgres db.
-3. Then `make psql-up` to start the postgres db.
+3. Then `make rails-dev` to launch the rails server.
-4. Then `make rails-dev` to start the rails api backend.
+4. Finally `make vite-dev` to start the React app frontend at `http://localhost:5173/`.

 # Architecture